yokosogithub/GeoGit/doc/manual/source/partial_cloning.rst

 Pull operations from a sparse clone are also *sparse*, that meaning that new commits that are fetched from the repository will also be filtered, and a new commit will be generated based on them.
 That commit will be added to the mapping, and the relation between it and its original counterpart will be handled by GeoGit in the same way it handles the commits that were fetched during the initial clone operation.

+If new data is added in the remote repository, and it does not pass the filter of the sparse clone, a fetch operation will not bring that new data into the sparse clone.

+A particular case happens when tracked features that were inside the filter are are modified and moved outside of it.
+In this case, GeoGit will continue to fetch those features and track them.

 For instance, let's suppose that a new commit is introduced in our example remote repository with two commits, and that it moves one of the features that were inside the filter area to a new position outside of it.

 .. figure:: ../img/sparse_moving_out.png

-If we pull from our sparse clone, the new commit will be added, but the change it introduces will not be reported as a modification of the feature, but as a deletion instead.
-This is because, in the sparse clone, that feature will not be included, since it doesn't pass the filter that defines the repository.
+If we pull from our sparse clone, the new commit will be added, and that feature that is now outside will still be tracked and not deleted, even though it now falls outside the filter area.

+The opposite case is also possible: a feature that was outside the filter area but has been modified and now falls within it.
+In this case, the feature will be tracked in the sparse clone starting from the commit that introduced the changed that put it into the filter area.
+Although that commit made a modification on a feature that already existed in the original remote, that same feature did not exist in the sparse clone.
+For this reason, the corresponding sparse commit to be applied to the sparse clone will not report a modification, but a new added feature instead.

+Import operations do not consider the filter of the sparse clone, so an import operation will work as usual, even if the imported data does not pass the filter that defines the sparse clone

 Creating a sparse clone